thanhauco/ML-LLM-Self-Study-and-mini-transformer/README.md

 - Implemented core ML algorithms (Linear/Logistic Regression) from scratch in Numpy.
 - Built a modular Transformer library in PyTorch (Attention, MHA, TransformerBlock).
 - Developed evaluation frameworks for RAG and LLM-as-a-Judge.
-- Created a `MiniTransformer` for character-level language modeling.
+- Created a `MiniTransformer` with full training loops, tokenization utilities, and text generation support.

 ## Status